Cristian Gheorghe: Club career

 Gheorghe was born on 10 September 1956 in Bucharest, Romania and began playing junior-level football in 1970 at local club Autobuzul, moving two years later to Argeș Pitești.
 On 20 October 1974 he made his Divizia A debut under coach Florin Halagian, as The White-Purples defeated with 5–0 Sportul Studențesc București.
 In the 1978–79 season, Gheorghe helped Argeș win the title, being used by Halagian in 17 games, having to compete to be first-choice goalkeeper with Andrei Speriatu.
 In the following season they got past AEK Athens in the first round of the 1979–80 European Cup, where he kept a clean sheet in their 3–0 victory in the first leg, but the team got eliminated in the following round by title holders and eventual winners, Nottingham Forest.

 In 1986, Gheorghe joined Sportul Studențesc.
 There, he played four games in the 1987–88 UEFA Cup campaign where in the second round they eliminated Peter Schmeichel and Brian Laudrup's Brøndby, winning the second leg 3–0 after an away loss by the same score, securing a historic penalty shootout qualification to the third round where they were defeated by Hellas Verona.

 In 1988, Gheorghe returned to Argeș for a short while, but did not play in any league games.
 Subsequently, he moved to Divizia B club Gloria Bistrița, which he helped earn promotion to the first league at the end of the 1989–90 season.
-On 23 September 1990, he made his last Divizia A appearance in Gloria's 5–2 away loss to Universitatea Craiova, having a total of 324 matches in the competition, also totaling 17 games in European competitions.
+On 23 September 1990, he made his last Divizia A appearance in Gloria's 5–2 away loss to Universitatea Craiova, totaling 324 matches in the competition and 17 games in European competitions.